javpascal/companyprospect-mcp/README.md

    - **OAuth Client ID**: (leave empty or enter any value)
    - **OAuth Client Secret**: (leave empty - authentication is interactive)

-4. When you connect, you'll be redirected to enter your API key
+4. When you connect, follow the step-by-step instructions to authenticate

 ## Local Development